Aurora (Sleeping Beauty): Maleficent: Mistress of Evil

 Fanning reprises the role in the sequel, Maleficent: Mistress of Evil (2019).
 Five years have passed since Aurora became Queen of the Moors.
 One day Phillip finally asks for her hand in marriage, which she gladly accepts.
 Despite Maleficent initially not accepting Phillip's blessing, she agrees to go have dinner at the castle in Ulstead, Phillip's kingdom, to meet Aurora's future in-laws.
 Maleficent is then wrongfully blamed for cursing Phillip's father, King John, and Aurora refuses to go back home with her.
 Eventually, Aurora begins to miss her godmother as well as her life in the Moors.
 She soon discovers that it was Phillip's mother, Queen Ingrith, who cursed the king and that a trap is being set to kill the creatures of the Moors.
 Aurora and Phillip help Maleficent stop the war against Queen Ingrith, and they are finally married.
 Critics praised Fanning's performance in the sequel for having, "quite a bit spunk and fight," as well as "useful," and "charming as ever."

 Once Upon a Time

 An alternate version of Aurora appears as a recurring character in the fantasy television series Once Upon a Time, portrayed by Sarah Bolger.

 Sofia the First

 Aurora made a guest appearance in a Sofia the First episode "Holiday in Enchancia", called on by the mystical amulet of Avalor to assist young Princess Sofia in finding her missing stepfather, King Roland II.
 She assured Sofia that she could rely on her animal friends' to help just as she had long ago.

+It was announced in April 2026 that Aurora will appear in the sequel series to Sofia the First, entitled Sofia the First: Royal Magic, with Aurora providing "wisdom and guidance" with the protagonist, Sofia.